 Traditions can define events like Christmas, birthdays, and other holidays.
-Traditions can be religious and deep in meaning.
-Going to church, prayers and other types of worship can bring order and understanding of who we are, and why we are here into our lives.
+Traditions can be religious and profound in meaning.
+Going to church, prayers, and other types of worship can bring order and understanding of who we are and why we are here into our lives.
 They mark progression as our understanding of these traditions deepens.

 Traditions can last through the generations.
-Not just the holiday traditions, but all of our traditions.
+Not just the holiday traditions but all of our traditions.
 Even those that are found in the day-to-day routine.
-Maybe in your family, it’s a tradition to go to the Library on Tuesdays or read to your children before they go to bed.
-Maybe it’s a tradition to spend some quality time with your older children while the younger one's nap.
+Maybe in your family, it’s a tradition to go to the Library on Tuesdays or read to your children before bed.
+Maybe it’s a tradition to spend some quality time with your older children while the younger ones nap.

 Whatever your traditions, they hold power and strength.
 In the doing, we can ground ourselves in the familiar.
 Remember the strength of family and friends who gather to honor the same traditions and shared memories.
-They can help us garner the courage to try something new and rise up to who we are meant to be.
+They can help us garner the courage to try something new and become who we are meant to be.

 "...Without our traditions, our lives would be as shaky as... as a fiddler on the roof!"-Tevye-Fiddler on the Roof

-Every year for Christmas we would roast hotdogs in the fireplace.
+Every year for Christmas, we would roast hotdogs in the fireplace.
 It was a lovely tradition and one that everyone enjoyed.
-However, it was a lot of work.
-For me.
-And, because of the other things we did on Christmas eve we were always starting the fire late in the evening.
-And because I could never get myself organized enough to wrap presents early, it meant staying up later getting presents for 7 children wrapped.
+However, it was a lot of work - for me.
+And, because of the other things we did on Christmas Eve, we always started the fire late in the evening.
+And because I could never get myself organized enough to wrap presents early, it meant staying up later getting presents for seven children wrapped.

-The first year we lived in Texas, we had a new house and a new fireplace.
-We had already had a fire with real logs and the result was the paint burning off of the inset and a bad smell through the house.
+We had a new house and fireplace the first year we lived in Texas.
+We had already had a fire with genuine logs, resulting in the paint burning off the inset and a foul smell through the house.
 It made giving up that tradition easy, but the shockwave was felt.
 You would have thought we had sold state secrets to an enemy country.
 Thank heaven my son William married Jamie a few years later, who introduced us to our new Christmas Eve tradition of Papa Murphy’s Pizza for dinner.
-After some time, the new tradition was embraced and peace once again reigned in our home.
+After some time, the new tradition was embraced, and peace once again reigned in our home.

 I believe our family traditions are important.
 They help us give our children some continuity and great expectations for what will happen during the year.

 Traditions help write the “we always” part of our childhood story.
-For example, when my mom took me to get a haircut, we always went for ice cream afterward.
-What are your, "We always..." memories?
+For example, when my mom took me for a haircut, we always went for ice cream afterward.
+What are your "We always..." memories?

 Tevye claims that without traditions, our lives would be shaky.
 We could lose our balance or not find our way.
-As the musical continues, we see that Tevye’s traditions are questioned as he goes through the process of figuring out which ones to keep and which ones to let go of.
+As the musical continues, we see that Tevye’s traditions are questioned as he figures out which ones to keep and which to let go of.